 The size, pressure rating, and on some high-performance tires the specific recommended use, are marked on the sidewall of the tire [see Fig. 17].
 The part of this information which is most important to you is Tire Pressure.
+But some wheel rim manufacturers also specify maximum tire pressure with a label on the rim.

-WARNING: Never inflate a tire beyond the maximum pressure marked on the tire's sidewall.
+WARNING: Never inflate a tire beyond the maximum pressure marked on the tire's sidewall or the wheel rim.
+If the maximum pressure rating for the wheel rim is lower than the maximum pressure shown on the tire, always use the lower rating.
 Exceeding the recommended maximum pressure may blow the tire off the rim, which could cause damage to the bike and injury to the rider and bystanders.